 With the same processing engine and sensor, we can say that the Sony a5100 would certainly deliver the same excellent results as the a6000.
 It’s probably fair to say that the main difference between these two cameras is handling, not performance.

-The metering system of a5100 manages to produce accurate exposures in many of the cases, however, in some very high contrast situations, you may observe that it is beneficial to dial in some exposure compensation.
+The metering system of the Sony a5100 manages to produce accurate exposures in many of the cases, however, in some very high contrast situations, you may observe that it is beneficial to dial in some exposure compensation.

-The Dynamic Range Optimiser (DRO) function is also very useful as it can assist you to get a balanced exposure in scenes where some area is brighter or darker than the rest of it.
+The Dynamic Range Optimizer (DRO) function is also very useful as it can assist you to get a balanced exposure in scenes where some area is brighter or darker than the rest of it.
 You can choose from five levels or leave it on the camera to select the appropriate level automatically.
-Perhaps, shooting at DRO level 5 should be avoided as the scene looks a little fake but the other 4 levels are truly handy.
+Perhaps, shooting at DRO level 5 should be avoided as the scene looks a little fake but the other four levels are truly handy.

 The camera’s automatic white balance also does a good job of producing accurate colors in most of the cases.
 But in some situations where there are two different types of light in a scene, it’s unlikely that you will get a wholly accurate overall image.
 You will probably want to switch to a more appropriate white balance setting if warm tones turn out to be displeasing for you.

-Sony claims that one of the benefits of the new Bionz X processor is its ability to deliver great results in low light shooting conditions.
+Sony claims that one of the benefits of the new Bionz X processor is its ability to deliver great results in low-light shooting conditions.
 Interestingly, the Sony a5100 performs very well at high sensitivity settings – for instance at ISO 3200, the overall impression of details is excellent and with very low noise.
 If you zoom in at 100 percent and examine some areas of the image, it will have a slight painterly effect, but the overall detail is kept quite well.

-If you analyze the raw format and a JPEG image side by side, you will see how awkward the camera’s in-noise reduction is.
-Using Sony’s raw data converter software, you can alter your own level of noise reduction.
+If you analyze the RAW format and a JPEG image side by side, you will see how awkward the camera’s in-noise reduction is.
+Using Sony’s RAW data converter software, you can alter your own level of noise reduction.
 This can be handy if you would like to keep detail rather than smooth out noise.

 There are several Picture Effects that you can experiment with to get creative.
-You can only shoot them in JPEG format but still they are worth using to see if the pictures look attractive.
-High Contrast Monochrome and Toy Camera add some great effects to the image, but it solely depends on user’s choice.
+You can only shoot them in JPEG format but still, they are worth using to see if the pictures look attractive.
+High Contrast Monochrome and Toy Camera add some great effects to the image, but it solely depends on the user’s choice.